-This Public Administration minor is designed for working professional in public, not for profit organizations, who wish to pursue a career in public management.
+This Public Administration minor is designed for working professional in public, not-for-profit organizations, who wish to pursue a career in public management.
 It provides students with the principles essential to the effective management of all public agencies.

 Students who successfully complete this minor will:

-- possess a foundation in the theory and practice relevant to Public Administration
+- Possess a foundation in the theory and practice relevant to Public Administration.

-Students pursuing the bachelor degree in Public Administration program are not allowed to complete this minor.
+Students pursuing the bachelor degree in Public Administration are not allowed to complete this minor.
 Also, students should seek approved substitution of minor courses that are also counted towards the program core and/or specialization courses.
 In other words, students must complete 21 credit hours of approved coursework beyond the core or specialization requirements.

-Public Administration Minor Courses (21 credits)
+Public Administration Minor Courses (21 Credits)